AI4S2S/cookbook/README.md

 ## Use cases
 - Predict 2 meter temperature with sea surface temperature using linear regression [notebook](./workflow/pred_temperature_ridge.ipynb)
 - Predict 2 meter temperature with sea surface temperature using LSTM network [notebook](./workflow/pred_temperature_LSTM.ipynb)
+- Predict 2 meter temperature with sea surface temperature using autoencoder network [notebook](./workflow/pred_temperature_autoencoder.ipynb)
 - Predict 2 meter temperature with sea surface temperature using transformer with multi-head attention [notebook](./workflow/pred_temperature_transformer.ipynb)

+## Tasks and missions
+- Finish the entire workflow with s2spy
+  - Apply basic workflow to CMIP6 data
+  - Apply basic workflow to EC46 data
+- Make a pipeline?

+## New features to expect
+- Multiple lags within RGDR
+- Double cross-validation to the workflow
+- Implement the linear algebra type of dimensionality reduction e.g. FT (and contribute to `xeofs`?).
+- Parallel computing and memory usage optimization with `Dask` and `Zarr`
+- Create calendar object compatible preprocessor
+- New preprocessors that can deal with NaNs in different ways (e.g. mean, interpolation, etc.)

+If the preprocessor becomes more comprehensive and independent, we may want to split it off, just like `lilio`.